 The unemployment benefits program, funded through employer taxes, provides temporary income to workers who have lost their jobs through no fault of their own.
 TWC collects unemployment taxes from liable employers and pays unemployment benefits to qualified claimants.
 TWC has a formal appeal procedure to address claim issues and employer tax liability, contribution or reimbursement disputes.

-For employers, we offer recruiting, training and retraining, outplacement services, and valuable information on employment law and labor market trends and statistics.
+For employers, we offer recruiting, training and retraining, outplacement services, assistance recruiting and retaining qualified employees with disabilities, and valuable information on employment law and labor market trends and statistics.